OpenDataManchester/KnoWaste/documentation.md

 Words in **Bold** are important stakeholders, concepts or document for UK business waste.
 Phases and stages from the discovery documents are shown in 'single quotes'.

+## Waste Management Scenarios

+Waste management is the process of storing waste, transforming waste into a non-waste state (for example: recycling) or disposing of waste (for example: sending waste to landfill).

+When waste is managed, it can be:

+* **Aggregated**: Waste in different containers with the same classificaion are added together
+* **Co-mingled**: Waste in different containers with difference classifications are added together
+* **Disposed**: Waste in a container is sent to a final destination, for example, landfill.
+* **Separated**: Waste in a container is sorted and split, for example, a waste skip  of metal, rubble, soil and stones separated into skips of metal, rubble, soil and stones
+* **Transformed**: Waste in a container is changed into non-waste, for example, glass from a bar is crushed into [glass cullet](https://en.wikipedia.org/wiki/Glass_recycling)

+To simplify waste tracking, waste containers are issued a unique identifier, the **Waste Container ID** by the orignal **Waste Producer**.
+The **Waste Container ID** is shared with the **Consignee** along with the **Duty of Care Document**.
+A **Duty of Care Document** also gets a unique identifier, the **Duty of Care Document ID**.
+The **Duty of Care Document ID** tracks a non-hazardous waste job until a new **Duty of Care Document** is created.
+When this happens, a new **Duty of Care Document ID** is created and the old **Duty of Care Document ID** is added to the **Duty of Care Document** to create an audit trail.

+The strategies below could help track waste in these waste management situations:

+### Aggregated Waste

+Waste in different containers with the same classificaion are added together.
+The new, aggregated waste containers are issued a new **Duty of Care Document** which means a new **Waste Container ID** for each new waste container and a new **Duty of Care Document ID**.
+The **Waste Holder** also stores the list of the previous **Waste Container ID** and **Duty of Care Document ID** that are part of this new waste job.

+### Co-mingled Waste

+Waste from different sources with different **EWC Code** are added together.
+The new, aggregated waste is issued a new, unique **Waste Consignment Number**.
+The **Waste Holder** stores a list of all incoming **Waste Consignment Number** and **EWC Code** that are part of this new waste consignment.
+A new duty of care note is produced and the codes generated are passed along.

+### Disposed Waste

+Waste from the same source with the same **EWC Code** is sent to a final destination, for example, landfill.
+The **Waste Consignemnt Number** is retained and a final destination status or new **EWC Code** if necessary.
+A new duty of care note is produced and the existing code is passed along.

+### Separated Waste

+Waste from the same source with the same **EWC Code** is split.
+The new waste consignments are issued a new, unique **Waste Consignment Number** each and **EWC Code** if necessary.
+The **Waste Holder** stores the incoming **Waste Consignment Number** and **EWC Code** that were part of the originsl waste consignment.
+New duty of care notes are produced and the codes are passed along.

+### Transformed Waste

+Waste from the same source with the same **EWC Code** is changed.
+The new waste consignment is issued a new **EWC Code** if necessary and a code or description of the final product type.
+The **Waste Holder** stores the incoming **Waste Consignment Number** and **EWC Code** that were part of the originsl waste consignment.
+New duty of care notes are produced and the codes are passed along.

+**Questions**
+1. Do the journeys make sense?

 ## Non-Hazardous Waste

 This section explains the phases business waste goes through from 'Aware' to 'Discovery' to 'Process' and 'Checking'.
 It is based on user research service blueprints from [Defra](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs) and workshops with stakeholders including [Dsposal](https://dsposal.uk/).